-A U.S. jeweller is transforming the way the Apple Watch Ultra looks
+U.S. jeweller is transforming the way the Apple Watch Ultra looks

-The Apple Watch Ultra is massive.
-It features the largest battery, compared to other Apple Watches, at 542mAh.
+The smartwatch features the largest battery, compared to other Apple Watches, at 542mAh.
 The device is targeted towards those practicing active sports, like scuba diving and rock climbing, and has features like the yellow rubberized ‘Ocean Band’ designed for those activities.

 However, some might not be satisfied with the Watch Ultra’s look.
 But as Digital Trends reports, there’s always more that can be done.
 In this case, people can enlist De Billas Lux as an option.
 In a YouTube video, the U.S.-based jeweller used its polishing treatment on the device, making it look like raw metal.
 The company paired it with a matching link band, completely transforming the Apple Watch Ultra.